zaha2020/Big_Data/Spark/README.md

-# Using Apache Spark for NLP,Log mining, Stock and Graph tasks.
+# Using Apache Spark for NLP,Log mining, Stock and Graph tasks

 ## Decription: